Category filter

 Some situations demand organizations to keep track of the apps used by the endpoints to determine that no insecure apps are present on corporate devices.
 Hexnode UEM lets you either blocklist or allowlist apps, which helps restrict unwanted apps and allows only company-approved apps on the device.
 In addition, it enables the administrators to take remedial actions so that the users do not access any untrusted apps from corporate devices.

-• Blocklist/Allowlist policy is supported on all editions of Windows 10 and Windows 11, with the exception of Home.
+• The Blocklist/Allowlist policy is supported on all editions of Windows 10 and Windows 11, except Home.

 • The following Hexnode apps are automatically allowlisted in the background: